Graylog2/documentation/pages/searching/parameters.rst

 .. image:: /images/searching/parameter_example.png
    :align: center

+.. important:: Parameters are an Enterprise Integrations plugin feature and thus requires an :ref:`Enterprise license <enterprise_features>`.

 Declaring a parameter
 ^^^^^^^^^^^^^^^^^^^^^
 Parameters can be added wherever you want to perform a search, no matter if saved searches, dashboards or the main search page.